Food Phobia Signs & Symptoms

 To better illustrate how these symptoms can present themselves, the following is an example of a recent case of young boy with food phobia who came to Kartini Clinic for an assessment and treatment.

-If this story sounds familiar, call us at 503 249 8851 immediately and ask to speak to our intake coordinator.
+If this story sounds familiar, call us immediately at 971-319-6800 and speak to our intake coordinator.
 Children with food phobia can de-compensate quickly and it is essential to seek appropriate medical care immediately.

 A Patient's Story